Decent-Partners/Decent-overview/README.md

 - be able to delegate funds, governance oversight and reporting into sub-DAOs established by partners ("subDAOs")
 - enable funded partners to receive, manage and track grants in a simple, secure and intuitive UI
 - enable partners to hold cross-chain crypto-assets, including currencies and NFTs.
-- enable partners to connect with the existing financial system via fiat gateways.
+- enable partners to connect on and off with the existing financial system via fiat gateways.

-**COULD**
+**SHOULD**
+- enable partners to display their memberships, achievements and reputation easily.
 - operate initially via an implementation of [Commonwealth](https://commonwealth.im)
 - develop its own governance, forum and proposal systems.

-**MUST** enable
-- funded partners to receive, manage and track grants in a simple, secure and intuitive UI
-- partners to hold cross-chain crypto-assets, including currencies and NFTs.
-- partners to connect with the existing financial system via fiat gateways.

-**SHOULD** enable partners to connect with:
 - defi protocols to manage their finances.
-- the existing legal system via legal contract bridges.
+- interface with the existing legal system via legal contract bridges.

-**COULD** enable partners to display their memberships, achievements and reputation easily.

 ### 3.PUBLIC FUND